pacoispaco/faststamps/stamp-app/README.md

  * [Docker](https://www.docker.com).

-For the app to fully work it needs running instances of the Faststamps Catalogue API and the Faststamps Collection API.
+For the app to fully work it needs running instances of the Faststamps catalog API and the Faststamps Collection API.

 ## Getting started